HSF/hsf.github.io/_gsocproposals/2024/proposal_JuliaHEPShowersML.md

 ## Evaluation Exercise

+**This project is not accepting more submissions to the evaluation project.
+If you have not yet been in contact with the mentors then please do not submit a solution.**

 The evaluation exercise for this project is [here](https://github.com/graeme-a-stewart/hfs-julia-ml-gsoc/).
-When you have finished the evaluation please contact the mentors with your solution (before *18 March*, no evaluations will be accepted afterwards).

 ## Mentors